coastalwhite/intro-power-analysis/src/aes/capture.md

 ## Capturing a trace

 In order to run our first trace, we need a key and some plain text.
-The program we are using is based on _128 bit AES_ and therefore we should provide a 128 bit key and a multiple or 128 bits for our plain text.
+The program we are using is based on _128-bit AES_, and, therefore, we should provide a 128-bit key and a multiple or 128 bits for our plain text.
 We can quite easily create our first trace, with the following code.

 ```python